pabloflego/arch-katas-2023/adr/ADR07-React-Native-as-framework-for-apps.md

 Important thing for startup is being as efficient with the money as possible.
 In terms of front-end that is: sharing and reusing as much of the UI as possible across supported platforms Android, iOS, Web.
-Cross-platform and hybrid frameworks are the best tools for the job, offering high UI code reuse.
+Cross-platform and hybrid frameworks are the best tools for the job, offering high code reuse.

 ## Decision